Cyprus Property Hotspots

 The Aphrodite Hills golf and equestrian resort is a successful and popular five-star resort near Paphos that has remained largely undented by the Cypriot economic turmoil.
 Rentals are in demand all year-round because it has a host of amenities on tap for residents and visitors, including a tennis academy and spa.
 A large choice of apartments start around £100,000; but frontline golf villas will cost around £700,000 plus.

 Limassol is the second largest town on Cyprus.
 A lively metropolis and business hub, with top-class shopping and cosmopolitan restaurants in its world-class integrated marina, it’s very popular with the Russian market.
 This demand tends to keep prices a little higher than around Paphos – apartments start at £85,000, villas from £300,000.
 Properties in Limassol Marina start at around £335,000 up to over a million.

 The process of buying a property in Cyprus

-Once the contract of sale is signed by the buyer, their lawyer files this with the land registry within 60 days.
+Once the Contract of Sale is signed by the buyer, their lawyer files it with Land Registry within 60 days as this secures the property in the buyer’s name(s).
 Buyers need to present bank and character references with the application.
-The balance of the money is generally paid on completion for resales and in stages agreed by the developer for new-builds.
+The balance of the money is generally paid by the completion date agreed with both parties on resales and in stages agreed by the developer for new-Builds.

 The second issue is with the slow issuance of title deeds in southern Cyprus, combined with some dubious dealings by developers there in recent years, which makes proving clean title essential.
-Although the authorities have made steps to expedite the whole process, the situation has historically been that it has taken years for owners to get their title deeds following purchases or new building.
-So some buyers are, rightly, very reluctant to buy without them.
+Although the authorities have expedited the whole process, some buyers are, rightly, very reluctant to buy without them.